-- A linear linked list (or linked list) is a sequence of nodes in which each node, except the last, links to a successor node. - We usually have a pointer variable L containing a pointer to the first node on the list. - The link field of the last node contains NULL. - Example: a list representing a flight
+- A linked list is a sequence of nodes in which each node, except the last, links to a successor node. - We usually have a pointer variable $\bot$ containing a pointer to the first node on the list. - The link field of the last node contains NULL. - Example: a list representing a flight